 It is the pupil's responsibility to complete missed work within a reasonable time period as determined by the teacher.
 Sufficient time shall be allowed to avoid placing an unreasonable burden upon a convalescing pupil.
-Each teacher's policy regarding make-up work shall be provided in writing to pupils and parents/guardians.
+Each teacher's policy regarding make-up work shall be provided in writing to pupils and parents/quardians at the start of the school year.